omacneil/chef12-vagrant/README.md

 Every time the vagrant guests start we append entries to /etc/hosts.
 We do not automatically edit /etc/hosts

-If you change ip addresses for existing hosts or add ip addresses for new hosts:
+If you change IP addresses for existing hosts or add IP addresses for new hosts:
-1. edit setup/etc_hosts_additiions on the Host OS
+1. edit setup/etc_hosts_additions on the Host OS
 1. /etc/hosts on the Host OS
 1. do a `vagrant destroy` and `vagrant up` to pass the changes to the guests